 Is Indica an Upper or a Downer?

-Indica cannabis is typically known for its calming properties.
-According to the lore, indica strains are best for those looking for a more relaxed body experience.
+Indica cannabis is typically associated with calming properties.
+According to stoner lore, indica strains are best for those looking for a more relaxed body-high.
 Sativas are more commonly associated with euphoric, head highs.

 What is Cannabis Sativa?

-Cannabis sativa is the scientific, technical name for the weed plant.
-This can be confusing as ‘sativa’ also refers to one of the three categories found at the dispensary.
+Cannabis sativa is the scientific name for the weed plant.
+This can be confusing as ‘sativa’ also refers to one of the three categories of weed found at the dispensary.

-The fiber from cannabis plants, commonly referred to as hemp, has been used dating back 10,000 years in Mesopotamia.
-It was one of the first plants used by humans as textile fiber and has been used for clothing, paper, ship sails, rope, and more ever since.
+The fiber from cannabis plants, commonly referred to as hemp, has been used by humans for at least 10,000 years.
+It was one of the first plants used as a textile fiber and has been used for clothing, paper, ship sails, rope, and more ever since.

 But what about the sativa varieties at the dispensary?
 How are those different from the indica varieties on the next shelf?